FranBejarano/find_pairs/README.md

 findPairs(42, [1, 1, 10, 32, 41]);  // Output: 2 (Pairs [1, 41] and [10, 32] sum up to 42)
 ```

+## Assumptions

+It is assumed that the arrays passed to the function are always composed of integers.
+That's why filters or conditions are not used, and error handling is not implemented for cases where decimal numbers or strings are provided.

 ## Conclusion

 The `findPairs` function allows you to find and count pairs of unique elements in an array that sum up to a given target value `x`.
 You can use this code as a starting point for solving similar problems involving arrays and pair sums in JavaScript.

+P.S.: Additionally, a function has been created to generate random numbers and arrays with random numbers to continue testing the application.